Cleft lip (cheiloschisis) and cleft palate (palatoschisis) are among the most common birth defects affecting children in North America.

 A cleft, or separation of the upper lip and/or the roof of the mouth, occurs very early in the development of your unborn child.
 During fetal development, certain components of the upper lip and roof of the mouth fail to form normally.

-Board certified plastic surgeons Dr. Derby and Dr. Buchanan can repair most clefts through specialized plastic surgery techniques, improving your child’s ability to eat, speak, hear and breathe, and to restore a more normal appearance and function.
+Board certified plastic surgeon Dr. Lynn Derby can repair most clefts through specialized plastic surgery techniques, improving your child’s ability to eat, speak, hear and breathe, and to restore a more normal appearance and function.

 Cleft lip repair, also called cheiloplasty, at Spokane Plastic Surgeons includes reconstruction of a more normal appearance, namely: